mulesoft-assets/template-sfdc2db-user-bidirectional-sync/README.md

 # Run it! <a name="runit"/>
-Simple steps to get Salesforce to Database User Bidirectional Sync running.
+Simple steps to get Salesforce and Database User Bidirectional Sync running.

 ## Running on premise <a name="runonopremise"/>